-Last week I had yet another in an ongoing series of problems with our mail order pharmacy, Express Scripts.
+Last week I had yet another in an ongoing series of problems with Express Scripts.
 After making four attempts using their website to request a new prescription for one of my medications, and each time getting a nondescript "Unable to process your request at this time" error message, I used the site's contact form to notify customer service and ask them to resolve the problem.
 More than a full day later I received a reply by email.
 It advised me to use their website to request a new prescription.

 In a fit of fury I shot off a reply, cc'ing the company's CEO, George Paz*, berating them for not bothering to actually help me, let alone acknowledge the specific problem I had encountered, and letting them know that I would be filing a complaint with Viacom, through whom we get our insurance.

 First thing Monday morning a representative from the corporate office called me, apologizing for how I had been treated by their customer service.
 The CEO had, in fact, received my email and was none-too-happy about its contents.
 That particular customer service department will be receiving new training, tech support will be updating its error messages to be more specific and helpful to the customer, and my doctor had already been called and had renewed my prescription.
 That, along with two other prescriptions were sent out that morning via UPS next day delivery at no additional charge to me.